YouTube Channel Penalties UPDATED | Digital Marketing News Today

 The new update applies only to YouTube Community Guidelines and not the copyright strike system.
 For copyright infringement, there remains no first warning.
-To make sure you’re safe from YouTube’s strike system for your own YouTube channel in 2019, be sure to thoroughly review their Community Guidelines.
+To make sure you’re safe from YouTube’s strike system for your own YouTube channel, be sure to thoroughly review their Community Guidelines.

 YouTube has updated the strike policy to make it easier to understand.
 With this update, the video sharing platform hopes to eliminate any confusion about why a strike was issued and what the penalty is for the violation.
 The first warning is to encourage content creators to learn the community guidelines.
 YouTube is working to make sure its platform is a safe place to listen, share, and create stories through video for all.

 If you want to learn more about how to grow your digital brand through YouTube, then enroll in our Personal Branding & Influencer Marketing online course.
 You can also follow Cereal Entrepreneur on YouTube, Facebook, and Instagram for up to date news on the digital marketing industry and visit our blog for more FREE training.